scouten/ericscouten.travel/content/2024/02-07+baja/07-san-jose-del-cabo/index.md

 <!-- more -->

-We stayed on the edge of the arts district and we wound up spending pretty much all of our time here was spent walking through that district.
+We stayed on the edge of the arts district and loved it.
+Pretty much all of our time these few days was spent walking through that district.

 {{ es_image(id = "es-4632-479", caption = "Plaza Mijares, a vibrant part of San José del Cabo’s arts district, at dusk. · Plaza Mijares, San José del Cabo, Baja California Sur, Mexico") }}